high5/pq-builder/README.md

 # pq-builder
-A lightweight, expressive, framework agnostic query builder for PHP.
+A lightweight, expressive query builder for PHP.